murosan/gollect/README.md

 ![CI](https://github.com/murosan/gollect/workflows/CI/badge.svg?branch=master)

+[README - 日本語](./docs/README_ja.md)

 A tool for competitive programming in Go.

-[README - 日本語](./docs/README_ja.md)

-## Feature

-- Extract only what is needed from the code written in multiple packages and output the code that can be submitted.
-- Output formatted code.
+Extract only the codes used from `main` function, apply `gofmt` and output into one file.

 ## Install